Scope: Prime Mover Free / Pro version

 Step 2.
 Refresh the packages

-Once it’s uploaded, click the “Refresh packages” button and then you should be able to see the package.
-Carefully examine the package file name and all meta details, make sure this is correct and that you have uploaded it correctly.
+Once it’s uploaded, click the “Refresh packages” button, and you should be able to see the package.
+Carefully examine the package file name and all meta details to make sure they are correct and that you have uploaded them correctly.

 Step3.
 Restore the package.

-Once it’s refreshed and you are sure the package is correct, you are ready to restore.
+Once it’s refreshed and you are sure the package is correct, you are ready to restore it.
 Click the “Restore package” button to start the migration or restoration of the package to the target site.
-This can take some time depending on the size of the package vs the speed of the server.
+This can take some time, depending on the size of the package and the speed of the server.

 If you cannot see the package, then it means:

-• You upload it to the wrong path.
-Please review again the path.
+- You upload it to the wrong path.
+Please review the path again.

-If you see the package but you cannot restore it (restore button is disabled), then it means:
+If you see the package but you cannot restore it (the restore button is disabled), then it means:

-• You created a wrong package for your target site.
-For example, you create a single site package at the source site but you restore it to a multisite.
-You should create a multisite package in this case.
+- You created the wrong package for your target site.
+For example, you created a single-site package at the source site but restored it to a multisite.
+In this case, you should create a multisite package.

-• Or you create a multisite package and you restore it to a single site (you should create a single-site package instead).
+- Or you can create a multisite package and restore it to a single site (you should create a single-site package instead).

-• Or you created a multisite package for blog ID 5 but you restore it to blog ID 7 (ID mismatch, not allowed).
-You should create a multisite package of blog ID 5 and restore it to target subsite with blog ID 5 also.
+- Or you created a multisite package for blog ID 5 but restored it to blog ID 7 (ID mismatch, not allowed).
+You should create a multisite package for blog ID 5 and restore it to the target subsite with blog ID 5.

-• Package is encrypted and you are using free version.
-(This requires PRO version).
+- The package is encrypted, and you are using the free version.
+(This requires a PRO version).

 You will always know why the Restore package button is disabled.
-Simply mouse over the button and the title attribute will show the reasons.
+Click the “restore package” button; the title attribute will show the reasons.
 For example: